bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 * Reduce JavaScript execution time
 * Reduce the duration of your longest task

-Lighthouse does not display FID since it can only be measured in the field.
-Real user interaction is needed in order to measure the response delay.
-Instead, Lighthouse displays Total Blocking Time (TBT) which also captures a user's interactivity.
+Lighthouse does not display FID since measuring the response delay requires real user interaction.
+Instead, Lighthouse displays Total Blocking Time (TBT) to gauge how long a page takes to become useable.
+TBT is the sum of task loading time over 50ms measured between the first text or image rendering and the time it takes for a fully interactive page.
 Improvements to TBT will also improve your FID score.

 A good TBT score is 300 milliseconds or less.

 ### Cumulative Layout Shift

 CLS is the metric that measures visual stability.
 This metric measures how often users experience unexpected layout shifts.
 A layout shift is when a visible element changes its position from one rendered frame to the next.
-For example, a layout shift can occur when a user is viewing a page and a video moves on top of the home carousel.
+For example, a layout shift can occur when a user views a page and a video moves on top of the home carousel.
 These unexpected movements can result in an unpleasant experience for the user.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">